 Recruiters are especially keen to see whether you can work in a team.
 Be careful not to dominate group tasks too much or fade into the background.

 Don’t relax too much if there’s a social event as these are often just as important when it comes to making a good impression.
 Some firms have lunches where you sit round with three or four partners and a handful of other applicants and make small talk.
-Who will your prospective supervisor want to hire?
-The guy who kept her eyes on the plate for the entire meal and whispered unintelligible answers to every question?
-The chap who drank too much and spent most of the meal calling him 'buddy'?
+Who will a prospective supervisor want to hire?
+The person who kept their eyes on the plate for the entire meal and whispered unintelligible answers to every question?
+The chap who drank too much and spent most of the meal calling him 'mate'?
 Or the nice young woman who made some pertinent observations about the consequences of Brexit and showed an interest in her rock-climbing hobby?

 Verbal and numerical reasoning tests usually consist of multiple-choice questions with right and wrong answers.

 Either as part of the assessment day or application process, you may be asked to complete one or more psychometric tests.
 Some look at verbal or numerical skills, while others test your judgement when confronted by certain scenarios.
 You can find examples of these types of tests online, or by asking your careers service.